Gå till innehåll

 Old Jaffa, Tel Aviv

-Old Jaffa is the oldest part of Tel Aviv with romantic streets, old churches, and old stone buildings.
-The rich history behind this part of town is what gives it an irresistible charm and makes visitors fall in love with its atmosphere.
-Walk around or spend a few hours at the hip wine bars, creative Mediterranean dining and seafood restaurants near Jaffa Port.
+Old Jaffa is the historical heart of Tel Aviv, renowned for its romantic streets, ancient churches, and stone buildings.
+The area’s rich history imbues it with a unique charm that captivates visitors.
+You can stroll through its picturesque streets or spend time enjoying the trendy wine bars, innovative Mediterranean cuisine, and seafood restaurants near Jaffa Port.

 Carmel Market